zpainter/iassist/content/about/regional-report-2007-2008-united-states.md

 as an Outstanding Paper of 2008.
 Awarded by the Emerald Literati Network, content of the article first came to the attention of IASSIST as a paper presentation at Montreal in May 2007.
-Its published form appeared as \"Incorporating data literacy into undergraduate information literacy programs in the social sciences: A pilot project\" (*Reference Services Review*; Volume: 35 Issue: 4; 2007).
+Its published form appeared as "Incorporating data literacy into undergraduate information literacy programs in the social sciences: A pilot project" (*Reference Services Review*; Volume: 35 Issue: 4; 2007).

 Katherine McNeill (MIT) serves on the Advisory Committee for the [Data